backand/docs/source/includes/_backand_features.md

 You can see the code in action at [codepen](http://codepen.io/backand/pen/ZQaYEV).
 The relevant parts of the code are available in the JavaScript pane to the right.

 ## Backand Hosting
 Backand offers high-performance, reliable, and secure hosting for AngularJS applications through the hosting and deployment tool.
-Built off of AWS, Backand Hosting gives you an effortless way to deploy your Angular project to a hosted server.
+Built as a cloud-based service, Backand Hosting gives you an effortless way to deploy your Angular project to a hosted server.

 Your project files will be available on **https://hosting.backand.io/Your-App-Name**, providing you an easy way to see what gets deployed for your project.